tristanwjohnson/Google-Sheets-Database/README.md

 >function delete_(sheet, columnName, rowValues) {...}

-Function to 'delete' (set valid=FALSE) all rows with the value of the given columnName equal to rowValue, called accessDatabase("DELETE", spreadsheetID, sheetName, [columnName, rowValues])
+Function to 'delete' (set valid=FALSE) all rows with the value of the given columnName equal to rowValue(e.g. accessDatabase("DELETE", spreadsheetID, sheetName, [columnName, rowValues]))

  - @param {object} sheet: the sheet that this operation is taking place on